quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Expediting Congestion Signals {#congestion}

-As specified in Section 13.2.1 of {{QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header.
-Doing so reduces the peer's response time to congestion events.
+An endpoint SHOULD send an immediately acknowledgement when the more than max(2, Ack-Eliciting Threshold) packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header are received.
+Doing so reduces the peer's response time to congestion events, while also reducing the ACK rate compared to Section 13.2.1 of {{QUIC-TRANSPORT}} when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark much more frequently than classic ECN {{?RFC3168}}.

 ## Batch Processing of Packets {#batch}